reflexsoar/reflex-docs/docs/rql/index.md

 - `tags`
 - `raw_log|raw_log.*`

 The use of **raw_log** allows accessing anything in fields within the raw log to use with RQL.
-Consider the below event JSON.
+Consider the below event JSON.a

 ```javascript